(Not Your Typical) Feast Gatherings

 But if you are interested in…

-- Hanging out with people who seek to learn what the Bible and other related texts have to say,
+• Hanging out with people who appreciate what the Bible has to say,

 Then what we have to offer may be a good fit for you. 😉